kennykiruthu/MYCODE-TESTREPO/README.md

-# MYCODE-TESTREPO
-Me doing practices at home on c...
+mycode at home is fine